github/docs/content/github/managing-security-vulnerabilities/about-github-security-advisories.md

 {% endnote %}

 {% data reusables.repositories.security-advisories-republishing %}

-To get started, see "[Creating a security advisory](/github/managing-security-vulnerabilities/creating-a-security-advisory)."

 You can give credit to individuals who contributed to a security advisory.
 For more information, see "[Editing a security advisory](/github/managing-security-vulnerabilities/editing-a-security-advisory#about-credits-for-security-advisories)."